These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing prior audiological test records or private treatment records to the exam

-Why: Examiners review evidence in the claims file, but records may be missing or incomplete.
+Examiners review evidence in the claims file, but records may be missing or incomplete.
 Prior audiograms, ENT records, or private hearing test results showing the progression of your condition are valuable.

-Do this instead: Bring copies of any private audiological exams, ENT clinic notes, and records documenting prior treatment for tinnitus.
+Instead: Bring copies of any private audiological exams, ENT clinic notes, and records documenting prior treatment for tinnitus.
 Confirm with VA beforehand that your records have been uploaded to your file.

 Impact: Service connection and rating accuracy